-So, if you are looking for a cost effective way to acquire more customers, promote your business, and sell more products – email is definitely for you.
+Commercial email was expected to drive $63.1 billion in sales last year according to the Power of Direct Marketing study.
+So, if you are looking for a cost effective way to acquire more customers, promote your business, and sell more – a good product email is definitely for you.

 A good product email (or series of emails) can go a long way to helping you reach your targets.
 It will showcase your products, provide information and help to facilitate sales.

 This text often appears as an extension of your subject line in many email clients.
 The pre-header text is also the very first thing readers see after opening an email so it draws your recipients attention, helps you get more opens and is very important if there is any image blocking.

 Brand consistency is essential when creating a product email.
 Brand recognition generally provokes a certain amount of trust thereby reassuring your audience that the email they have received is legitimate.
 It is also worth remembering that ‘brand’ is more have just a logo.
 Ultimately it’s everything in your email including the colours, imagery, language and tone that you use.

-- Weblinks: Weblinks help you to drive traffic to your website or shopping cart.
+Web links help you to drive traffic to your website or shopping cart.
 They also provide important sign posts for recipients who may not be interested in your email but would like to visit your website.

 Creating a sense of urgency is a very good technique for helping close a sale.
 I’m not just talking about the good old CALL IN THE NEXT TEN MINUTES ‘shouty’ sense of urgency either.
 It’s more about reminding recipients when sales end, when stock is running low or sharing the benefit of making a purchase sooner rather than later.
 Creating a sense of urgency can encourage recipients to act rather than setting the email aside.

 This is the most important (and unfortunately the most over looked) part of any sales email.
 Make it easy for recipients to purchase your product or service.
 Don’t make them go hunting for an option to buy.
 Include buttons that take them straight to a shopping cart.
 Or if you don’t have a shopping cart, make sure you provide them with a stockist, store locator or an option to buy via mail or phone.

 Make sure you are in-tune with your audience and environment in which you are selling.
 For example, this email is a seasonal email and it uses a combination of imagery, colours and language to create a theme that is relevant to the recipients.
 You can also tailor content by using event related news, fashions, trends and your audience’s specific interests and preferences.

 Like a print catalogue, a product email must showcase your ‘hero’ products and offers.
 There should be adequate information to prompt a purchase but keep it punchy enough to avoid clutter.
 Use images, colours and text styles to create an easily scanned structure while remaining conscious of potential image blocking issues.

 A 2010 study by the Web Video Marketing Council found that 73% of marketers say that video-based email marketing is more likely than static content to generate higher conversion and purchase rates.
 In this email all of the umbrellas open and close so that recipients can see what they look like in both states.
 Animation and video are very engaging mediums and there are a number of ways you can use them to enhance your emails.

 Providing recipients with free shipping offers, small discounts on future purchases, or the chance to enter a competition can spark their interest and also forms a positive brand connection.
 I love the way that this Mimco email includes a competition that is really well targeted towards their audience.